 Vyvamind is a nootropic supplement used to improve focus, concentration and mental energy.
 The brand claims that “our research has been exhaustive” and that Vyvamind “is the only brain supplement on the market designed for performance.”

 But does Vyvamind contain research-backed ingredients for improving cognition?
-Does it contain any questionable additive ingredients?
+Does it contain any questionable additives?
 Has the supplement been clinically tested?
 And how do real users rate and describe the effects of Vyvamind?

-In this article we’ll answer all of these questions and more as we analyze the ingredients in Vyvamind based on medical studies to give our take on whether the supplement is likely to be effective or if it’s a waste of money.
+In this article we’ll answer all of these questions and more, as we analyze the ingredients in Vyvamind to give our take on whether or not the supplement is likely to improve cognition, and whether or not it's healthy.

 Ingredient Analysis

-Caffeine (misspelled as “caffein” on the label) is one of the most well-studied nootropic ingredients, and was shown in a medical review published in the Journal of Alzheimer’s Disease to improve focus, cognition and memory.
+Caffeine is one of the most well-studied nootropic ingredients, and was shown in a medical review published in the Journal of Alzheimer’s Disease to improve focus, cognition and memory.

 The 75 milligram (mg) dose in Vyvamind, equivalent to around 80% of one cup of coffee, is relatively low based on our review of medical research, but still in the effective range.

-Citicoline is clinically shown to improve memory in older adults, however as we discussed in our review of another nootropic supplement containing this ingredient called Vitaae, we cannot find any medical trials proving this ingredient effective at a dose lower than 500 mg.
+Citicoline is clinically shown to improve memory in older adults, however as we discussed in our review of Vitaae, we cannot find any medical trials proving this ingredient effective at a dose lower than 500 mg.

 The dose in Vyvamind is only 200 mg.